-Special note: The majority of universities requires two years of foreign language classes at the college level and encourages language study at the high school level.
+Special Note: The majority of universities requires two years of foreign language classes at the college level and encourages language study at the high school level.
 Proficient students may be placed beyond or be able to test out of entry-level classes.

 Class fee estimate - varies

-- SPANISH II 1255 1 year 1 credit - Purpose: Serves as an in target language review of vocabulary and grammatical concepts learned during first year and then continues with additional vocabulary and new grammatical structures.
+SPANISH II 1255 1 year 1 credit

+Purpose: Serves as an in target language review of vocabulary and grammatical

+concepts learned during first year and then continues with additional vocabulary and new grammatical structures.
 Designed to give students required practice in target language while providing a purposeful overview of continued grammatical and linguistic facets of the target language.
+Seventy five percent to 100% of the class will be taught in the

+target language.

-Seventy five percent to 100% of the class will be taught in the target language. - Content: Advanced level of vocabulary and grammatical concepts are presented in preparation of literary study.
+Content: Advanced level of vocabulary and grammatical concepts are presented in preparation of literary study.
 Varied exploration in the target language of culture and language through varied methods.

 Prerequisite: Spanish I - with a signature from Spanish 1 Instructor.

-Special note: Class fee estimate - varies

-SPANISH III 1260 1 year 1 credit Purpose: A continuation of the development of proficiency in the target language.
+Special Note: Class fee estimate - varies SPANISH III 1260 1 year 1 credit Purpose: A continuation of the development of proficiency in the target language.
 Eighty percent to 100% of the class will be taught in the target language.
 Content: First and second year grammatical concepts will be reviewed and reinforced, as well as new structures in the target language.
 A continuation of making language usage as authentic as possible by using as much authentic material as possible in the classroom.
 Prerequisite: Spanish II - with a signature from the Spanish II Instructor.

-Special note: Class fee estimate - varies

-- SPANISH IV 1261 1 year 1 credit Purpose: To facilitate student development in speaking, reading, writing, and listening comprehension and cultural knowledge by continual study and conduction of the class nearly completely in target language.
+Special Note: Class fee estimate - varies SPANISH 4 1261 1 year 1 credit Purpose: To facilitate student development in speaking, reading, writing, and listening comprehension and cultural knowledge by continual study and conduction of the class nearly completely in target language.
 Ninety-five percent to 100% of the class will be taught in the target language.
-Content: Grammatical concepts will be reviewed as needed in the target - language.
+Content: Grammatical concepts will be reviewed as needed in the target language.
 A continuation of making language usage as authentic as possible by using as much authentic material as possible in the classroom.

-Prerequisite: Spanish III

-Special note: Class fee estimate - varies

-HEALTH

-HEALTH 1300 1 semester 1⁄2 credit Purpose: To give the students basic information, understanding and tools so they become more caring, productive, healthier young adults.
-The content, along with the students' 8th grade Health class experience is centered around the 7 aspects of Health (The Whole person).
-Content: A review of the 8th grade experience and additional topics:

-Decision Making CPR - Students will become CPR certified
+Prerequisite: Spanish III Special Note: Class fee estimate - varies HEALTH HEALTH 1300 1 semester 1⁄2 credit Purpose: To give the students basic information, understanding and tools so they become more caring, productive, positive young adults.
+The content, along with the students' 8th grade Health class experience is centered around the 7 aspects of Health.
+(The Whole person).
+Content: A review of the 8th grade experience and additional topics: - Talent Plus traits and characteristics - Decision Making - Teen issues and stressors - Red Flags (depression) - The 7 Aspects of Health - Introduction and information covering the 12 Systems of the body - Diseases and disorders related to the systems - CPR - Organ donation - Substance abuse and Opioid addiction - Relationships and Human Sexuality Special Note: Health Education at the high school level is a requirement for graduation.

-- Dangers of Tobacco, Alcohol, Drugs, and Vaping

-- Relationships and Human Sexuality

-- Introduction and information covering the 12 Systems of the body

-- Teen Driving and Distracted Driving

-- Nutrition

-- Red Flags (depression)

-- Empathy

-- Special note: Health Education at the high school level is a requirement for graduation.
 One semester is required and is usually taken at the freshman level, but can be taken at any year in high school.
+FITNESS AND WELLNESS FOR LIFE 1315 1 semester 1/4 credit Purpose: Students will understand the components of total health fitness and the relationship between physical activity and lifelong wellness.
+Content: Students will assess their beginning fitness level; identify strengths and areas for improvement.
+Using SMART goal setting and the selfassessment, students create, implement, and track exercise plans.
+Focus will be investigating the many lifetime activities and non-traditional activities as well as current fitness trends.